broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 * In our testing the ABC model typically predicts on average ~3 distal enhancers per expressed gene.
 If you run the model on a cell type and find a large deviation from this number (say <2 or >5) this may mean the ABC model is not well calibrated in the cell type.
 Typical remedies are to use quantile normalization, scale Hi-C or to lower/raise the cutoff on the ABC score.

 ## Contact
-Please submit a github issue if you experience and issues/bugs.
+Please submit a github issue with any questions or if you experience any issues/bugs.
 Or you may contact Joseph Nasser at jnasser@broadinstitute.org directly.

 ## Citation